-Qualitative data were analysed using 'template analysis' (King and Horrocks, 2010), which involves developing a coding template composed of hierarchically arranged codes, representing themes identified through multiple readings of interview transcripts (King, 2005).
+Analysis: Qualitative data were analysed using 'template analysis' (King and Horrocks, 2010).
+This involved the development of a coding template or framework, composed of hierarchically arranged codes.
+Each code represented themes identified in the data through multiple readings of the text (King, 2005).
 The SSA key elements provided the first level categories for template analysis of the data.
-Initial templates were developed based in review of a small subsample.
-These templates were refined after all research team members coded 20 interviews each and met to reach consensus, and as coding proceeded.
+After analysis of a sample of transcripts, initial templates were developed for the causes of crashes within the SSA key areas.
+These were then further revised after all research team members coded 20 interviews each and met to reach consensus on refinement of the template.
+Further refinement occurred as more interviews were coded.
+Appendix A provides a summary of the finalised template used for analysis.

-3. Results
+Results